-The form builder in Customer Fields offers multiple powerful tools at your disposal that can be used to customize your form, including; a built-in CSS editor, the ability to add unique CSS classes to different fields, and display fields to add useful elements for things like headings, paragraphs, images, etc. 😎
+The form builder in Customer Fields offers multiple powerful tools at your disposal that can be used to customize your form, including; a built-in CSS editor, the ability to add unique CSS classes to different fields, and display elements to add useful things like headings, paragraphs, images, etc. 😎

 Use an HTML block

-To create a button we recommend using an HTML block display field.
-This is the most powerful display field for custom form elements since it gives you full control over the markup.
-See this help article if you want to learn more about the app's display fields.
+To create a button we recommend using an HTML block display element.
+This is the most powerful display element for custom form elements since it gives you full control over the markup.
+See this help article if you want to learn more about the app's display elements.